Governorate of Livonia: Geography

-The province was a fairly rectangular in shape, with a maximum length of 246 versts (262 km) and a width of 198 versts (211 km).
-Its borders were the Governorate of Estonia to the north, Lake Peipus and the strait connecting it with Lake Pskov to the east, the Governorate of Pskov and Vitebsk to the south, the Governorate of Courland to the west, and the Gulf of Riga to the west.
-The length of the western border (the seacoast) is 280 versts (299 km).
-The area of the Livonian province (according to Strelbitsky) is 41,325.4 square versts (47,030.87 km^{2}).
+The province was fairly rectangular in shape, with a maximum length of 246 versts (262 km) and a width of 198 versts (211 km).
+Its borders were the Governorate of Estonia to the north, Lake Peipus and the strait connecting it with Lake Pskov to the east, the Governorate of Pskov and Vitebsk to the southeast, the Governorate of Courland to the south, and the Gulf of Riga to the west.
+The length of the western border (the seacoast) was 280 versts (299 km).
+The area of the Livonian province (according to Strelbitsky) was 41,325.4 square versts (47,030.87 km^{2}).

 Geological structure

-Geologically the Livonian province and the island belongs to the Silurian, Devonian and modern (dilluvial) period.
-The first one is spread in the northernmost part of the gubernia and on the islands and consists of dolomites, marls, limestones and sandstones.
-The middle part of the northern part of the Livonian Gubernia belongs to the middle layer of the Silurian system.
-In the rest of Livonia the Devonian system of limestones, dolomites, clays with gypsum, marls, sandstones and sands is spread under dilluvial deposits, while the latter rocks form the lower tier of this system and occupy most of the middle part of the gubernia.
-This sandstone layer is remarkable for its caves.
-The middle layer of the Devonian system, made up of dolomites, limestone and clay with gypsum and marl, is spread in the southern part of the Livonian province.
-Between the rivers Zedde through the Abze and Ogre to the Daugava sandstones and sands and partly clay and marl form the upper tier of the Devonian system with the predominance of fish fossils in it.
-The coastal formations of the province and the erratic boulders covering its surface belong to the latest, or dilluvial, system: under the former there are calcareous tuffs, peaty marls and marshy iron ores; between the latter crystalline rocks (gneiss, granites and syenites, diorites and porphyries) prevail; fossils of the Silurian period are rare.
+Geologically the Livonian province and the islands belong to the Silurian, Devonian and modern diluvial systems.
+The Silurian is spread in the northernmost part of the gubernia and on the islands and consists of dolomites, marls, limestones and sandstones.
+In the rest of Livonia the Devonian system of limestones, dolomites, clays with gypsum, marls, sandstones and sands is spread under diluvial deposits, while the sandstone layer is remarkable for its caves.
+The middle layer of the Devonian system, made up of dolomites, limestone and clay with gypsum and marl, is spread in the southern part of the province.
+Between the rivers Zedde (Seda) through the Abza and Ogre to the Daugava, sandstones, sands, clay and marl form the upper tier of the Devonian system with a predominance of fish fossils.
+The coastal formations and the erratic boulders covering its surface belong to the latest diluvial system: under the former there are calcareous tuffs, peaty marls and marshy iron ores; among the erratic boulders, crystalline rocks (gneiss, granites, syenites, diorites and porphyries) prevail.